From Bi-Level to One-Level: A Framework for Structural Attacks to Graph Anomaly Detection: Background on GAD Systems

 \begin{itemize} \item[$\bullet$] \textbf{GCN-reweight}~\cite{kipf2017semisupervised}.
 This is the $\mathsf{GCN}$ model with class-specific loss weight to mitigate the imbalance problem.
-It assigns higher weight loss for the minority class. \item[$\bullet$] \textbf{GAT-reweight}~\cite{GAT}.
-This is the $\mathsf{GCN}$ model augmented with the graph attention mechanism to automatically distinguish the contributions from different neighbors in the aggregation phase.
-Similar to the GCN-reweight, it assigns higher weight loss for the minority class. \item[$\bullet$] \textbf{FdGars}~\cite{FdGars}.
-It utilizes $\mathsf{GCN}$ for fraudulent detection in the online APP review system to distinguish the malicious users out of benign users. \item[$\bullet$] \textbf{GEM}~\cite{GEM}.
+It assigns higher weight to the minority class to let the model focus more on the minority class. \item[$\bullet$] \textbf{GAT-reweight}~\cite{GAT}.
+This is the $\mathsf{GCN}$ model augmented with the graph attention mechanism to automatically distinguish the contributions from different neighbors in the aggregation phase. \item[$\bullet$] \textbf{FdGars}~\cite{FdGars}.
+It adopts $\mathsf{GCN}$ for fraudulent detection in the online APP review system by utilizing important characteristics like similarity, special symbols, timestamps, device and login status. \item[$\bullet$] \textbf{GEM}~\cite{GEM}.
 It is the first heterogeneous graph neural network model to detect anomalous accounts at Alipay.
-It also augments the attention mechanism to control the contributions from different nodes, and utilizes EM algorithm to iteratively update the node embeddings and model parameters. \item[$\bullet$] \textbf{Player2vec}~\cite{Player2vec}.
+It also augments the attention mechanism to control the contributions from different nodes and utilizes the EM algorithm to iteratively update the node embeddings and model parameters. \item[$\bullet$] \textbf{Player2vec}~\cite{Player2vec}.
 It is specially designed to detect the cybercriminals in the e-commercial system by adopting $\mathsf{GCN}$ augmented with the attention mechanism to automatically capture the anomalous behaviors in the environment. \item[$\bullet$] \textbf{GraphSMOTE}~\cite{GraphSMOTE}.
-GraphSMOTE adopts synthetic minority oversampling techniques (SMOTE) to generate an augmented graph to mitigate the class imbalance problem in the bot detection field by using the synthetic node generator and edge generator to interpolate new synthetic nodes and edges for the minority class.
+GraphSMOTE adopts synthetic minority oversampling techniques (SMOTE \cite{smote}) to generate an augmented graph to mitigate the class imbalance problem in the bot detection field by using the synthetic node generator and edge generator to interpolate new synthetic nodes and edges for the minority class.
 Then the $\mathsf{GCN}$ classifier is implemented on the augmented graphs for imbalanced node classification. \end{itemize}